 Are there management or other data reports included?

 Yes.
 There is a robust search engine in the system.
 Any data stored in the system can be searched for and reported on.
 Every search can be exported to Excel or to PDF to provide reports on demand.
 If you need a report (or search) that you can't find already in the system, please contact the Administrator.

 Do I have to sign the MOA to receive eProsecutor?

 Yes.
 You will also need to sign a Joinder agreement with JTI.
-The link below contains all the documents necessary.
-These are the same documents that have been emailed to agencies that indicated interest.
+The link below contains the current MOA.
+Please contact us if you would like us to send you the contract and joinder agreements to review.

 Can we continue to use PIMS and not eProsecutor?

 Yes, but support for PIMS is no longer available.